Kamala Harris set to make first trip to Puerto Rico as VP as Democrats reach out to Latino voters

 Varela added, "They're saying, we care about the island, we're doing our very best to improve the federal recovery, they're trying to create a contrast to what happened under the Trump administration, and in the end this is election politics."

-Harris will be joined during the trip by Puerto Rico Gov. Pedro Pierluis.
+Harris will be joined during the trip by Puerto Rico Gov. Pedro Pierluisi.

 She'll be dropping by a home in Canóvanas, located just outside of San Juan in an area that was severely impacted by past hurricanes.
 Harris plans to highlight the home repairs and reconstruction in Canóvanas as part of $140 billion in infrastructure and disaster recovery funding approved by the administration to help rebuild Puerto Rico.
 She'll also visit a community center in San Juan to meet with local leaders and artists to highlight the connection between the island and the Puerto Rican diaspora.